 Museo Mural Diego Rivera – Diego Rivera’s famous 15m x 4m mural called Dream of a Sunday Afternoon in Alameda Park is displayed here along with a small collection of surprisingly traditional and contemplative religious art.

-Museo Templo Mayor – Located just off the Zócalo, Mexico City’s main plaza, this indoor/outdoor museum takes visitors along a series of walkways over, through, and around areas of excavation which reveal a treasure trove of Aztec artifacts found beneath what is now modern Mexico City.
+Museo Templo Mayor – Located just off the Zócalo, Mexico City’s main plaza, this indoor/outdoor museum takes visitors along a series of walkways over, through, and around areas of excavation that reveal a treasure trove of Aztec artifacts found beneath what is now modern Mexico City.
 In fact, this was the great city of Tenochtitlan, the seat of the Aztec empire, and the very reason why Hernán Cortés and the other Spanish conquistadors built their church (the Catedral Metropolitana which still stands) and their main city (now Mexico City) on this very spot.
 It’s an unusual feeling to be admiring ancient artifacts and art with the modern Mexico City skyline all around you.

 Castillo de Chapultepec Museo Nacional de Historia – The Castillo de Chapultepec is eerily European looking, and for good reason.
 Archduke Ferdinand Maximilian Joseph of Austria lived here with his wife after being put in charge of Mexico by the French (who were angry that Mexico had refused to pay its debts) with the support of Mexicans eager for better government.
 Now the hilltop castle is a wonderful history museum with fantastic views over Chapultepec Park and right up Avenida Reforma into the city center.
 The archduke’s swanky living quarters are a treat to see too.